 The Weight file can be used to produce reports showing the household measure and nutrient values calculated for that portion.
 The weights are derived from published sources, industry files, studies conducted by USDA (Adams, 1975; Fulton et al., 1977), and the weights and measures used in the FNDDS (2006).
+However, weight information is not available for all food items in the database.
 Though special efforts have been made to provide representative values, weights and measures obtained from different sources vary considerably for some foods.
 The format of this file is described on p.
-30.
+31.